Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Hide processed*
 Disable this toggle to display all tokens, including the ones that have already been processed.
+Enable the toggle to hide all processed tokens.
+By default, this toggle is enabled.

 - *VIEW*
 Click the drop-down list to select the view.
 All created views are displayed in the drop-down list.
 Click the ![Points](/Assets/Icons/Points01.png "[Points]") (Points) button to the right of the *VIEW* drop-down list to display the context menu and create a view.
 For detailed information, see [Create view](#create-view).